What Is Catharsis Psychology?

 Art

 Creating art can have a cathartic effect, too.
 Every art medium has the power to help both amateur and professional artists release emotions in catharsis.
-One person may spatter paint on a canvas, flinging away their anger as they do.
+One person may spatter paint on a canvas, flinging away their anger and expressing other strong emotions as they do.
 Another might draw heavy black slashes with a charcoal pencil.
 Regardless of the medium, creating art can be a cathartic experience.

 Primal therapy